dungeon-diagrams/dungeon-diagrams.github.io/README.md

 - The `Tile` class is a self-contained export.
 All subclasses and utility methods are static properties of the base class.

+- Default values of `Tile` properties are set on prototypes.
+Instance properties can be set in the superclass constructor without being overwritten by instance initializers.

 ### Development